zuoyanzhang/polylab.github.io/content/publication/paper1/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zuoyan Zhang
-  - admin
+  - Shihan Yuan
-  - Robert Ford
+  - Jie Zhao

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'
+  - 'Conrrespongding author, Hunan University'

 date: '2013-07-01T00:00:00Z'
 doi: ''